 This is an interesting paper on children's processing of negated sentences.
 The authors provide intriguing eye-tracking data suggesting that children under four have real difficulty understanding the semantic contribution of the negative element of a sentence, and propose that this is due to a failure of inhibitory control.
 I find the data interesting, but the theory rather unconvincing. … I've put the two reasons for my doubts below.
 I think that this is an interesting line of work and the data is robust, which is why the review is short.
 But it is maybe not ready for JML, in that it raises many questions while not really providing any conclusive answers.

 We thank the reviewer for these comments.
 The questions raised by this review have lead us to reconsider the theoretical interpretation that we presented in our previous submission.
 In this revision we have focused on the role that context plays in each of our experiments, and the ways that context and pragmatics influence children’s processing of negation.
-This interpretation is congruent with additional data that we have collected on the processing of negation in adults (Nordmeyer and Frank, Proc CogSci 2014), which also supports the role that context plays in the processing of negative sentences.
+This interpretation is congruent with additional data that we have collected on the processing of negation in adults (Nordmeyer and Frank, Proc.
+Cog.
+Sci., 2014), which also supports the role that context plays in the processing of negative sentences.

 1) I don't buy the calculate-the-affirmative and then negate it story.
 The pragmatics of negation are fairly complex, but intuition says that they are violated in almost every published experimental study of negation.
 It is no wonder that adults take longer to understand negation if the element is unexpected and pragmatically infelicitous.
 I think Nieuwland and Kuperberg make a point that is underrated by the present paper.
 In fact, it looks to me that the authors' data from adults is consistent with Nieuwland's claims: When you make negation felicitous ("the boy who has no apples" is a pretty good description of the unlucky kid with nothing, when paired with an apple-toting friend), adults are fast to respond.
 When you make negation infelicitous ("the boy who has no apples" is a pretty strange description of a boy lucky enough to have presents (!) when paired with an apple-toting friend), then adults are slower to respond.
 Of course, my feelings about this theory would be neither here nor there if the data strongly supported it.
 But I'm not sure it does.
 It is pretty notable that the purportedly inhibition-easing method used here improves children's performance, but impairs adults' performance.
 This suggests that either the inhibition theory is wrong (at least for adults), or that the authors aren't using a valid experimental manipulation of inhibition.